jarun/buku/README.md

     A private cmdline bookmark manager.
 Your mini web!

-    Options
+    General options
-      -a URL [tags]        add URL as bookmark with comma separated tags -d N                 delete entry at DB index N (from -P), move last entry to N -D                   delete ALL bookmarks
+      -a URL [tags]        add URL as bookmark with comma separated tags -d N                 delete entry at DB index N (from -P), move last entry to N -g                   list all tags alphabetically
+      -m title             manually specify the title, for -a, -i, -u -s keyword(s)        search all bookmarks for a (partial) tag or any keyword -S keyword(s)        search all bookmarks for a (partial) tag or all keywords -u N URL [tags]      update all fields of entry at DB index N -w                   fetch title from web, for -a, -i, -u

+    Power toys
+      -D                   delete ALL bookmarks
-      -e                   show bookmarks with empty titles or no tags -g                   show all tags (sorted alphabetically)
-      -i N                 insert new bookmark at free DB index N -k                   decrypt (unlock) database file
+      -e                   show bookmarks with empty titles or no tags -i N                 insert new bookmark at free DB index N -k                   decrypt (unlock) database file
       -l                   encrypt (lock) database file
-      -m                   manually add or update the title offline, works with -a, -i, -u -o N                 open URL at DB index N in browser -p N                 show details of bookmark record at DB index N -P                   show all bookmarks along with index from DB -R                   refresh all bookmarks, tags retained
-      -r oldtag [newtag]   replace oldtag with newtag in DB, deletes oldtag if newtag empty -s keyword(s)        search all bookmarks for a (partial) tag or any keyword -S keyword(s)        search all bookmarks for a (partial) tag or all keywords -t N                 use N (> 0) hash iterations to generate key, works with -k, -l -u N URL [tags]      update all fields of entry at DB index N -w                   fetch title info from web, works with -a, -i, -u -x N                 works with -P, N=1: show only URL, N=2: show URL and tag -z                   show debug information
+      -o N                 open URL at DB index N in browser -p N                 show details of bookmark record at DB index N -P                   show all bookmarks along with index from DB -r oldtag [newtag]   replace oldtag with newtag, delete oldtag if newtag empty -R                   refresh title from web for all bookmarks, update if non-empty -t N                 use N (> 0) hash iterations to generate key, for -k, -l -x N                 modify -P behaviour, N=1: show only URL, N=2: show URL and tag -z                   show debug information

     Keys